 What are the annual costs?

 Annual Club Dues are $45 per family, includes children under the age of 18 living at home.
-Tournaments are $18 per tournament plus an optional $2 big fish kitty.
+Tournaments cost $30 and this price includes a $2 Big Fish kitty and $5 for raffle prizes.
+Payouts for 1st, 2nd & 3rd place finishers and giving out raffle prizes will be determined by the tournament director and are given out after covering the cost of trophies and paying out the Big Fish kitty.
 Unlike many other clubs, tournament fees are not due at the beginning of the year.
 Instead, you pay as you go for each tournament and you pay for only the tournaments you attend.

 How do I join the Western Bass Club?